snao2020/TTFViewer2/README.md

 Loader sets element count

 ### 2.Feature
- Models do not use individual table informations and ViewModels also do not use them.Models read table values from given table type using Attribute and ViewModels display their values using Attributes.
+ Models do not use individual table informations and ViewModels also do not use them.
+Models read table values from given table type using Attribute and ViewModels display their values using Attributes.

  Tables are Annotated using Attribute.
 I think this format improve readabilities.

+see files in TTFViewer/DataTypes/Attrs, TTFViewer/Tables directories